finopsfoundation/framework/_vendor-members/ternary.md

 website-url: "https://ternary.app/"

 # Maximum character count is 350 the rest will be truncated and hidden automatically on your page
 company-description: Ternary is the world’s first native FinOps cloud cost optimization tool.
 Built for Google Cloud on Google Cloud.
 Make better decisions.
-Spend wisely and build a culture of accountability, collaboration and trust between Finance and Engineering teams.
+Spend wisely and build a culture of accountability, collaboration, and trust between Finance and Engineering teams.

 # Membership level, type and vendor certifications
 member-level: general